jkpr/advent-of-code-2021/README.md

 # Day 7

 The sum of numbers `1..N` is `N * (N+1) / 2`.
 This formula was used to find the ideal horizontal position.

+# Day 8

+A set can be hashable if it is a `frozenset`!
+Therefore it can be a key in a dictionary.